revloc02/dndMarkdown/colver-5e-homebrew.md

 \columnbreak

 > #### Pool Inspiration Summary
-> * Inspiration is a resource shared by the entire party
+> * Inspiration is a resource shared by the party
 > * The Pool of Inspiration can hold lots of points
 > * Inspiration is also obtained by
 >   * Invoking **Personal Characteristics**